-Publishers for Early American History Books (Independent Trade Presses)
+Publishers for Early American History Books (Trade Presses)

 Unboxing that first box of books with your name on it and holding your book in your hand is a great feeling.
 I want to help get you there.